What is the Difference Between Czech and Slovak?

 The Language of the Czechs

 The Czech Republic is a landlocked country in central Europe.
-The Czech culture is weaved into traditional families culture.
+The Czech culture is woven into traditional family culture.

 In December 2017, Czech President Miloš Zeman appointed Andrej Babiš as the new Prime Minister.
 On 28 November 2021, Czech President Milos Zeman appointed opposition leader Petr Fiala as the country’s new prime minister.